Undersea Command and Control

 Human systems and information integration

 Our Human Systems and Information Integration group encompasses the sciences required to analyse, predict and improve the performance and processing exploitation of information collection in the underwater environment.

 The outputs of the science range from assessment of tactical awareness and response from underlying tracking and data fusion algorithms to human factors engineering and cognitive sciences to analyse and improve the transfer of tactical information from the combat system to the command team.

 The group incorporates the underlying sciences for the assessment of fatigue and the development of improved machine interfaces.

-Our Underwater Weapons Systems group maintains and develops specialist knowledge of the functions, capability and integration issues of underwater weapon systems.
+Our Undersea Weapons Systems group maintains and develops specialist knowledge of the functions, capability and integration issues of undersea weapon systems.

-This is achieved through an understanding of underwater weapon sensor detection, homing and firing algorithm functions, along with the weapon system simulation and analysis to support performance analysis and tactical development.
+This is achieved through an understanding of undersea weapon sensor detection, homing and firing algorithm functions, along with the weapon system simulation and analysis to support performance analysis and tactical development.

 Outputs from this group include detailed threat weapon analysis, which is used to support acquisition and evolution programs, improved weapon countermeasures and the provision of modelling and analysis for underwater weapon systems tactical development and assessments.

 Our Undersea Environment and Warfare Assessment group encompasses the modelling and analysis of the undersea warfare effectiveness and susceptibility of Australian Defence Force (ADF) platforms.